SimonNtz/SAR_framework/README.md

 Sentinel 1 (SAR) framework
 ===============================

-This repo consists of the installation scripts
+This repo consists of the installation scripts of an Nuvla app.

-This repository consists of a REST server which deploys  [SAR_app](https://github.com/SimonNtz/SAR_app/) by SixSq parametrized according the data input.
+It launches a server waiting for incoming requests of SAR product processing [SAR_app](https://github.com/SimonNtz/SAR_app/) It provides a log benchmarking system via Elastic.

-## Instructions
+## prerequisites

 In order to successfully execute the application, you should have: